BigQise/portfolio/README.md

 # Portfolio Website

-A personal portfolio website for a Computer Science student built with React and Vite.
+My personal portfolio website built with React, CSS and Vite

 ## Features

 - **Header Section**: Displays name and title
 - **Bio Section**: Personal introduction and background
 - **Projects Section**: Showcase of projects with descriptions and technology tags
+- **Skills Section**: In progress, will be an animated section with skills and their icons

 ## Getting Started